Brits drink around 100 million cups of tea, every day. That’s a lot of tea, but how much does it actually cost to boil a kettle?

 Assuming you’re kettle was made this century, buying a new model won’t save you a tenner a year.
 There are much better ways for tea drinkers to save money.
 Keep reading to learn more…

-Although we haven’t conducted a cost-benefit analysis on Hinkley Point C, we have tested kettles, checked energy costs and run numerous calculations to help you save money this winter.
+Although we haven’t conducted a cost-benefit analysis on Hinkley Point C, we have tested kettles, checked energy costs and run numerous calculations to help you save money.

 How Much Does it Cost to Boil a Kettle?